-Ingestion: Health injuries from ingestion are not known or expected under normal use.
+Ingestion: Health injuries from ingestion are not expected under normal use.
+Should ingestion occur, it may cause gastrointestinal irritation, nausea, vomiting and diarrhea.
+Ingestion may cause irritation to mucous membranes.

 Inhalation: Potential chronic health hazards related to the use of welding consumables are most applicable to the inhalation route of exposure.
+It may cause allergy or asthma symptoms or breathing difficulties if inhaled.
 Refer to Inhalation statements in this section.